 - The only certifier in the U.S. to ensure audited, high-welfare animal management and slaughter or dairy harvest.

 - Certified by A Greener World, the only farm certifier in North America backed by the ISO/IEC17065 International Accreditation, demonstrating excellence in auditing and certifying.

 Next Level Ghee

 If you are searching for the most authentic ghee on the market, we suggest indulging in MahaGhee®.
-This precious ghee is produced in an ashram in Gujarat, India from the sacred Gir, or Desi, cows.
+This precious ghee is produced at the Muni Seva Ashram in Gujarat, India from the sacred Gir, or Desi, cows.
 Gir cows are humpback cows that originated in ancient India and references to them can be found in the Charaka Samhita.
 Ghee from Gir cows is considered highly medicinal and is a treasured Ayurvedic staple.
-What we love about MahaGhee® is that each Gir cow is lovingly cared for at the ashram and they are milked by hand, as the Charaka Samhita outlines.
+What we love about MahaGhee® is that each Gir cow is lovingly cared for at the ashram and milked by hand, as the Charaka Samhita outlines.
+Also, MahaGhee® is a registered non-profit in India where human, cow and environmental welfare come together in a holistic mission supporting their initiative to share the ghee that is the essence of traditional knowledge contained in vedic tradition.
 Needless to say, this special offering truly transcends time and connects us with the ancestors of Ayurvedic traditional medicine.